 The Student and Exchange Visitor Information System (SEVIS) is a national database used to maintain information on international students and exchange visitors in the United States.
 SEVIS allows only one institution to access an individual's immigration record at any given time.

-There are limited work opportunities for IEP students.
+There are limited on-campus work opportunities for IEP students.
 IEP students should not plan to work their first quarter in IEP due to the high academic expectations for students.
 If you would like more information about working on-campus while studying in IEP, please email the IEP office.

 If you are planning on leaving the United States before attending the IEP, or would prefer to receive your I-20 sooner, please email the DSO.

-A financial guarantee is from your bank, your family's bank or from your sponsor and confirms that you have enough funds for your tuition, fees, and living expense, available to you for EACH QUARTER you will study with us.
+A financial guarantee is from your bank, your family's bank or from your sponsor and confirms that you have enough funds for your tuition, fees, and living expenses, available to you for EACH QUARTER you will study with us.

 Intensive English Program